Expansion of Heathrow Airport: Reasons for expansion

 The principal argument stated in favour of expanding Heathrow is to enhance the economic growth of the UK.
-As the UK's major hub airport, Heathrow can attract many transfer passengers, and so can support a very wide range of direct flight destinations at high frequencies.
-It is the world's second busiest airport, based on numbers of international passengers.
-The government claims that Heathrow's connectivity helps London (and nearby counties) especially compete with other European cities for business investment, which in turn produces economic benefits for the rest of the UK.
-Should Heathrow's connectivity decline compared to London's European competitors, the UK would fall behind.
+As the UK's major hub airport, Heathrow can attract many transfer passengers, and so can support a wide range of direct flight destinations at high frequencies.
+In 2009 it was the world's second busiest airport, based on numbers of international passengers.
+The government stated in 2003 that Heathrow's connectivity helps London (and nearby counties) compete with other European cities for business investment, which in turn produces economic benefits for the rest of the UK.
+The transport secretary stated in 2009 that "additional capacity at Heathrow is critical to this country’s long term economic prosperity".

-The government's argument is that Heathrow is on the brink of suffering a decline in connectivity.
-Heathrow's runways are now operating at around 99% capacity, which increases delays when flights are disrupted, and risks competing European airports gaining destinations (at Heathrow's loss).
-The government estimates that building a third runway would allow Heathrow to increase its connectivity, bringing £5.5bn of economic benefits over the period 2020–2080.
-However, the British Chambers of Commerce estimated the economic benefits are £30 billion for the UK economy over the same time scale, and has also stated that every year the programme is delayed costs the UK between £900 million and £1.1 billion.
+The government's argument in 2009 was that Heathrow was on the brink of suffering a decline in connectivity.
+Heathrow's runways were operating at around 99% capacity, which increases delays when flights are disrupted, and risks competing European airports gaining destinations (at Heathrow's loss).
+The government estimated that building a third runway would allow Heathrow to increase its connectivity, bringing £5.5bn of economic benefits over the period 2020–2080.
+However, the British Chambers of Commerce estimated the economic benefits to be £30 billion for the UK economy over the same timescale, and has also stated that every year the programme is delayed costs the UK between £900 million and £1.1 billion.

 Some of the capacity added to Heathrow by the new third runway could be used to reinstate or improve flight connections to UK cities.
-Several cities have seen their connections to Heathrow reduced or lost over recent years as airlines have reallocated the airport's limited capacity to more profitable long-haul flights.
+Several cities saw their connections to Heathrow reduced or lost in the early years of the 21st century, as airlines have reallocated the airport's limited capacity to more profitable long-haul flights.

-It was suggested that a third runway would increase Heathrow's resilience to disruption, and so reduce emissions from aircraft waiting to land.

-Construction was estimated to provide up to 60,000 jobs.
-Operating the expanded Heathrow was expected to create up to 8,000 new jobs at Heathrow by 2030, with multiplier benefits to West London.
+It was suggested in 2009 that a third runway would increase Heathrow's resilience to disruption, and so reduce emissions from aircraft waiting to land.
+Construction was estimated to provide up to 60,000 jobs, and operating the expanded airport was expected to create up to 8,000 new jobs at Heathrow by 2030, with multiplier benefits to West London.

 Supporters

-The UK's Brown ministry took the lead in driving forward the expansion of Heathrow.
+The UK's Brown ministry (2007–2010) took the lead in driving forward the expansion of Heathrow.
 The particular members of that government most closely associated with that drive were the prime minister Gordon Brown and past Transport Secretaries Alistair Darling, Ruth Kelly, Geoff Hoon and Andrew Adonis.
 Peter Mandelson, the then Business Secretary, also voiced his support for the scheme.

 Former Chancellor George Osborne was a vocal proponent of the expansion, and urged Theresa May's Conservative government to support the plan from at least 2016.
 By 2018, the government gained a cross-party voting majority of 296 in favour of the third runway.

 The stance of both Labour and the Conservatives was broadly supported by a number of groups and prominent individuals: